-A little extra time spent on prep day to take care of snacks can go a long, long way when it comes to weight loss.
+A little extra time spent on prep day to take care of snacks can help you save money and reduce food waste!
 Below I’m linking out to recipes on other bloggers sites for these snacks so you can recreate them at home on prep day!

-- ENERGY BITES: Fig bliss balls, coconut fat balls, cookie dough balls, peanut butter balls
+- ENERGY BITES: Fig bliss balls, cookie dough balls, peanut butter balls

 - HOMEMADE GRANOLA: I love this recipe, super simple

 - HOMEMADE GRANOLA BARS: this one is my favorite because it’s just 5 ingredients.